sfirke/janitor/vignettes/tabyls.md

 #>     yellow  2 0.05714286
 ```

-When `NA` values are present, `tabyl()` also displays "valid" percentages, i.e., with missing values removed from the denominator.
-And while `tabyl()` is built to take a data.frame and column names, you can also produce a one-way tabyl by calling it directly on a vector:
+When `NA` values are present, `tabyl()` also displays “valid”
+percentages, i.e., with missing values removed from the denominator.
+And
+while `tabyl()` is built to take a data.frame and column names, you can
+also produce a one-way tabyl by calling it directly on a vector:

 ``` r
 x <- c("big", "big", "small", "small", "small", NA)